Is my business ready to export?

 Exporting can result in an increase in revenue and profit, and by expanding to multiple markets, you can also mitigate risks by ensuring not all your eggs in one basket.

-A company’s geographical expansion is all the more important because businesses that export are generally “more innovative, profitable and productive,” says Marie-Élaine Beaudoin, Business Advisor, BDC Advisory Services.
+A company’s geographical expansion is important because businesses that export are generally more innovative, profitable and productive.

 Exporting also involves many risks

-Despite all these advantages, it is still necessary to be ready to export.
+Despite all these advantages, it is still necessary to take the time to prepare for exporting.
 Otherwise, businesses that move too quickly to take on new markets can jeopardize their future.

-She advises aspiring exporters to pay particular attention to the following three pillars of their business.
+There are several factors to consider before exporting, and aspiring exporters should pay attention the following three pillars of their business.